Font Size:

 Medically Underserved Area/Population (MUA/P)

-MUA/P designations signify a shortage of primary care services as reflected through a shortage of health professionals and certain health status indicators.
-These designations are not required to be updated at this time but are reviewed in conjunction with HPSA reviews.
+MUA/P designations indicate a shortage of primary care services, as reflected in a shortage of health professionals and certain health status indicators.
+These designations are not required to be updated at this time, but are reviewed in conjunction with HPSA reviews.

 Shortage of Obstetrical (OB) Services in Rural Alabama

-OB services in Alabama's rural areas have contracted significantly in recent years, as depicted on this map of rural OB service loss from 1980 - 2024
+OB services in Alabama's rural areas have contracted significantly in recent years, as depicted on this map of rural OB service loss from 1980 to 2025.

 Resources